After a long wait, the iPhone 12 is finally official, having just been unveiled by Apple at the company’s virtual October event.

-We’ve yet to hear how big the battery is in the iPhone 12, and it’s unlikely we’ll learn that stat until someone gets the phone in their hand and can do a teardown.
+We’ve yet to hear how big the battery is in the iPhone 12, and it’s unlikely that we’ll learn that stat until someone gets the phone in their hand and does a teardown.

 Why would it do that?
-It’s to make sure your phone doesn’t slip off of a charger and stop charging when you’re using it.
-The technology allows accessory manufacturers to make in-car products, cases and more.
+It’s to make sure your phone doesn’t slip off of said charger and stop charging when you’re using it.

-Apple says it’ll be creating its own accessories, but then we expect to see more from third-party manufacturers with the company confirming Belkin are working on accessories already.
+Apple says it’ll be creating its own accessories, but we can also expect to see new products from third-party manufacturers, with the company confirming that Belkin is working on accessories already.

 iPhone 12 accessories

-You won’t get a charging brick or a pair of Apple Earbuds in the box with your iPhone 12.
-Instead, the company is just including the USB-C to Lightning cable that you’ll use to charge the phone.
+You won’t get a charging brick or a pair of Apple Earbuds – those small free headphones 0 in the box with your iPhone 12.
+Instead, the company is just including the USB-C-to-Lightning cable that you’ll use to charge the phone.

-You’ll be able to use existing charger bricks, buy one separately or use wireless charging.
-The aim here is for Apple to reduce the amount of e-waste it has when you buy a new iPhone.
+You’ll be able to use existing charging bricks, buy one separately, or use wireless charging, with Apple aiming to reduce the amount of e-waste that’s generated when you buy a new iPhone.